Level crossing removal project

 Level crossing removals are funded and delivered by the State Government and its agency the Level Crossing Removal Project (LXRP).

-What is Darebin City Council’s role in the Level Crossing Removal Project?
+What is Darebin’s role in the Level Crossing Removal Project?

-Level Crossing Removal projects are State Government projects and Council’s role in these projects is as a stakeholder, not a decision maker.
-Council is advocating for the best outcome for the community to minimise disruption throughout construction, achieve better design outcomes for our community, and protect trees and heritage as much as possible.
+Level Crossing Removal projects are State Government projects and our role in these projects is as a stakeholder, not a decision maker.
+We are advocating for the best outcome for the community to minimise disruption throughout construction, achieve better design outcomes for our community, and protect trees and heritage as much as possible.